ckormanyos/real-time-cpp/examples/chapter09_08a/readme.md

 ## Hardware Setup

-In this particular example, we have simply used a commercially-available Arduino-Nano placed on a breadboard.
+In this particular example, we have simply used a commercially-available ARDUINO(R) placed on a breadboard with soldered-on pins.
 The wiring is straightforward.
 The ws2812 port control uses port pin `portd.3`.

-The hardware setup with the RGB LED chain in action is pictured in the images below.
-The pictures show colorful RGB hues eminating from the sequential chain of bright RGB LEDs of type ws2812.
+The hardware setup with the RGB LED in action is pictured in the images below.
+The pictures show colorful RGB hues eminating from the bright RGB LED of type ws2812.

 ![](./images/board09_08a_01r.jpg)
 ![](./images/board09_08a_02g.jpg)